Techdella - Fixed Mega Menu

 There are several ways to do this, which include;

-• social media marketing: almost everyone’s on social media, including your target audience.
-You can leverage social media to boost website traffic by sharing engaging contents and CTAs
+• social media marketing: Almost everyone’s on social media, including your target audience.
+You can leverage social media to boost website traffic by sharing engaging content and CTAs

-• Email marketing: some think no one reads emails anymore; that’s false.
-A considerable number of people check their mails regularly.
-So, you should use newsletters, promotionals, etc. with clear CTAs to move attention to your website.
-Just make sure the emails are personalised and relevant to the recipient’s interest.
+• Email marketing: Some think no one reads emails anymore; that’s false.
+A considerable number of people check their mail regularly.
+So, you should use newsletters, promotions, etc., with clear CTAs to move attention to your website.
+Just make sure the emails are personalized and relevant to the recipient’s interests.

 Just make the ad copy clear and compelling.